-Living in Malaysia: The Complete Visa Guide in 2026
+Living in Malaysia: The Complete Visa Guide for 2026

-Navigate Malaysian administration with clarity.
+Navigate Malaysia's administrative system with confidence.
 From the Employment Pass to MM2H, find the key to your new life in Southeast Asia.

-Why has Malaysia become the leading destination in 2026?
+Why has Malaysia become the top destination in 2026?

-In 2026, Malaysia stands out as the essential hub for French speakers.
-Combining a controlled cost of living with world-class infrastructure, the country has adapted its immigration policy to attract talent, investors, and retirees.
-Whether you are a digital nomad seeking connectivity or a family looking for excellence in international education, understanding the visa system is your first crucial step.
+In 2026, Malaysia stands out as the go-to hub for English-speaking expats.
+Combining an affordable cost of living with world-class infrastructure, the country has reshaped its immigration policy to attract talent, investors and retirees.
+Whether you are a digital nomad seeking connectivity or a family looking for a first-class international education, understanding the visa system is your crucial first step.

-The Malaysian government has recently simplified its procedures, but rigor remains necessary.
-Between the new categories of the MM2H program and the digitalization of work permits, this guide offers you a panoramic view to avoid common administrative pitfalls.
+The Malaysian government has recently streamlined its procedures, but the bar remains high.
+Between the new MM2H program categories and the digitalisation of work permits, this guide gives you a panoramic view to help you avoid the common administrative pitfalls.

 The 4 Main Visa Families